cappymayor/atlantis-setup/README.md

 - To start Atlantis
   - Run `chmod +x start.sh` on your terminal to make the file executable ( Ensure you are in the directory where the `start.sh` file is ).
   - Run `./start.sh` to start Atlantis.

+## Step 6
+- Create a `webhook` from that repository
+  - Go to the repository `Settings`
+  - On the left click `Webhooks`
+  - Click `add webhook` on the right
+  - set Payload URL to your `ngrok` url with `/events` at the end.
+Ex. `https://3456-2003-c7-3713-91c2-3482-6209-8dd2-829c.ngrok-free.app/events`
+  - double-check you added `/events` to the end of your `ngrok URL`.
+  - set Content type to `application/json`.
+  - set `Secret` to your random string you generated on `Step 2`.
+  - select `Let me select individual events`.
+  - check the boxes
+    - Pull request reviews
+    - Pushes
+    - Issue comments
+    - Pull requests
+    - leave Active checked
+    - click Add webhook

 ## Step 7
 - Test the set up by creating a pull request of push a terraform configuration to the branch